rafikalid/lru-ttl-cache/README.md

-> A new faster version, well tested and with more features is coming on Sept 01, 2023
+> A new faster version, well tested and with more features is coming on Jan 03, 2024

 # lru-ttl-cache